backstage/backstage/docs/features/software-catalog/external-integrations.md

   async run(): Promise<void> {
     if (!this.connection) {
-      throw new Error('USer Connection Not initialized')
+      throw new Error('User Connection Not initialized')
     }

     const userResources: UserEntity[] = []